Key Requirements of our Curriculum

 At Kingsfold Primary School we recognise that every child is unique.
 We understand that children develop in individual ways and at varying rates.
 We want our children to be independent and self-motivated learners, encouraging the children to adapt their work, think critically and take risks with their learning.

-For full coverage of our curriculum please see;
+For full coverage of our curriculum please see the long term planning

 From our long-term planning, we also break our termly learning into knowledge organisers.
 These outline the objectives for that term including key vocabulary and life skills to be taught.

 Here is an example of Autumn 1- About Ourselves, which can be found on our class page also.

 The EYFS framework includes seven areas of learning and development, all of which are important and included in the curriculum taught.
 There are three prime areas, which are seen to underpin all of the basics and support the other more specific areas of the curriculum.
 The Prime Areas of Learning and Development